All Episodes

 So let me explain this.

-When you testify in court chat, right?
+When you testify at court chat, right?

 Your character is everything.

-So in this case is gonna be Rodney himself, the uh questioning you almost as a defense attorney because he's defending himself, but he's acting as his own counsel, so he's the defense attorney questioning you, right?
+So in this case, it's going to be Rodney himself questioning you almost as a defense attorney because he's defending himself, but he's acting as his own counsel.

 Your job is to tarnish the credibility of the witness on the stand.

-So you can either do it by proving that they're a liar, you can show an instance where they lied before and totally destroy them, especially if it's a law enforcement official.
+You can show an instance where they lied before and totally destroy them, especially if it's a law enforcement official.

-You can prove they're a liar, right?
+You could prove they're a liar, right?

-Because their credibility is gone, and that's the main reason why they're there.
+Because their credibility is gone and that's the main reason why they're there.

-Or you could do it where you could show some of their behaviors or behavior pattern shows that they're not necessarily of the um highest esteem.
+Or you could do it where you could show some of their behaviors or behavior pattern shows that they're not necessarily of the highest esteem.

 In this situation, he took her rightful rage, right?